Edna Mode: Impact and legacy

 Edna's catchphrase against using capes in superhero costumes has become one of the most popular phrases among superhero fans.
 Edna has become so popular that fans have begun to demand a spin-off film revolving around the character.
 Screen Rant ranked Edna the third Pixar heroine who deserves her own film, with author Wednesday Lee Friday writing, "There are so many things Pixar could do with Edna, she might be worthy of a trilogy."
 At the 77th Academy Awards in 2005, Edna presented the Academy Award for Best Costume Design alongside actor Pierce Brosnan.
 In 2013, the D23 Expo hosted its first official cosplay competition, naming it "Heroes and Villains à la Mode" in honor of Edna; contestants competed in five categories, with the winners being awarded miniature statuettes of the character.
 To promote the film's sequel in which Edna appeared, Disney released a mockumentary-style teaser trailer that features various celebrities involved in the fashion industry paying tribute to Edna and describing ways in which the character has influenced them over the years ever since she decided to venture into haute couture.
 Disney revealed the trailer at the D23 Expo in 2017.
 A statuette of Edna Mode was also seen at the display of Art Ludique.
 Fashion models Heidi Klum, Kendall Jenner and Rachel Zoe are among the celebrities who speak about Edna's influence on the fashion industry.
 Impressed by their commitment to pretending Edna is real, Halle Kiefer of Vulture.com joked that the tribute features some of the participants' "most impressive onscreen roles to date".
 Rachel Kolb of Uproxx wrote that having Edna design new costumes for the family in Incredibles 2 would be one way to ensure that the sequel is better than the original.
 Beginning in 2018, Edna has been used heavily in Incredibles 2s first advertising campaign.
 In February 2018, the character's likeness was used heavily on several bus and subway posters within Manhattan, New York surrounding New York Fashion Week.
-Disney-Pixar's announced on their Twitter account: "If you thought she'd miss #NYFW, you thought wrong, dahling".
+Pixar revealed a poster on their Twitter (now known as X) account: "If you thought she'd miss #NYFW, you thought wrong, dahling".
 The poster features a black and white closeup image of the character with only her lips colored red, accompanied by the caption "It's been too long, dahlings."
 Bucksbaum called the poster "stunning".